CMSgov/beneficiary-fhir-data/rfcs/0019-semantic-versioning.md

 4. The release engineer will generate relevant, point-in-time artifacts from this tag, such as the change log and data dictionary, among others.
 5. This tag will serve as the basis of a [GitHub Release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) to which the point-in-time artifacts are attached.
 6. The tag will also be used to identify the final _deployable_ artifacts, such as machine images, as part of the existing and future build, delivery, and deployment processes.
+7. For generally available releases, the versioned GitHub release will be shared with our partners for their reference.

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions